All Products

 The name of the partition in the MaxCompute partitioned table that you want to check.

-You can click Preview Table Information next to Table Name to obtain the partition name.
+After you configure the Table Name parameter, you can click Preview Table Information to obtain the partition name.
 You can also use scheduling parameters to obtain the partition name.
 For more information about how to use scheduling parameters, see Supported formats of scheduling parameters.

 Condition For Check Passing

-Specifies the check method and check passing condition of the partitioned table.
+Specifies the check method and check passing conditions of the partitioned table.
 Valid values:

 • Partition Existed: checks whether the specified partition exists.